Tudat/tudat/tutorials/matlabInterface/usage.rst

 For the propagation to terminate, we have to define termination conditions; otherwise, it will go on forever or terminate with an error when undefined behaviour is reached (e.g. the satellite reaches infinite velocity, its altitude goes below zero, etc.).

 It is possible to define termination conditions for any :class:`Variable` object.
-The time-termination condition is based on an upper limit for the value of the independent variable.
+The time-termination condition is based on a limit for the value of the independent variable.
 However, we need not specify this condition manually; it will be created automatically by Tudat if the property of :literal:`finalEpoch` of the :class:`Simulation` object has been defined.

 In some case, we want to provide additional conditions, such as terminating the propagation when the satellite's altitude goes below 100 km.
 We can do this by writing: